BrightcoveLearning/outlearn-player-technologies/modules/js-module.md

 ## Challenge: Highlight the Current Item

-If you completed the challenge exericise for the CSS module, you added a class that should look like this:
+If you completed the challenge exercise for the CSS module, you added a class that should look like this:

 ```
 .bcls-active-item {